np-inprove/docs/reference/overview.md

 ### Announcements

 Announcements are used to distribute information to everyone in a group.
-Posting announcements are limited.
+Posting announcements are limited to Educator and Owner roles.

 ### Deadlines